eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 search the object in LDAP.

-The ``attribute mapping`` maps LDAP object attributes to user attributes in privacyIDEA. privacyIDEA knows the following attributes:
+The ``attribute mapping`` maps LDAP object attributes to user attributes in eduMFA. eduMFA knows the following attributes:

  * ``phone``,
  * ``mobile``,